 So, there you have it.
 A comprehensive guide to starting out on the banjo.
 As you now know, banjos come in a huge variety of shapes and sizes. and ultimately, which path you decide to take depends on what musical style you enjoy.
 There is a plethora of learning material available for all styles of banjo.
 You just have to play what makes you happy.

 Find a song you want to play that excites you.
 Focus on that song and learn to play it.
+A lot of songs are written out in banjo tab to make it easy to learn.
+A quick Google search will help you find the banjo tab you are looking for.
+To learn what banjo tab is and how to read it click here.
 You can start simple and learn to embellish.
 Discover what excites you.
 What you wake up thinking about and go to sleep dreaming about.
 And most of all, have fun with the musical freedom that comes with playing the banjo.

 Download and print out this guide so you can have it on hand to refer to when your computer is not open.